tamago-db/TamagoTipsManagerBundle/README.md

         // ...
 ```

-@todo Would it make sense to reference the Symfony documentation about hinclude?

 Add render_hinclude to the pages you want the tips to show up:

 ```html
 {{ render_hinclude(controller('TamagoTipsManagerBundle:TipsManager:index')) }}
 ```

+OR

+Refer to the Symfony documentation about hinclude [here](http://symfony.com/doc/current/book/templating.html#asynchronous-content-with-hinclude-js)

 #### Routing